-Wildflowers are an absolute joy and every garden should have some.
-They’re great for supporting pollinators and they really are stunningly beautiful.
-Mother Nature has been growing wildflowers since time immemorial and some species are quite fussy about the conditions they need to grow and reproduce.
+When to plant wildflowers – Wildflowers are an absolute joy and every garden should have some.
+They’re great for supporting pollinators and are stunningly beautiful.
+Mother Nature has been growing wildflowers since time immemorial but some species are quite fussy about the conditions they need to grow and reproduce.
 But don’t let that put you off.
 Most of the joy in gardening is about experimenting.
-What works where? how do I get more of these plants?
+What works where?
+How do I get more of these plants?
 How do I control the plants I don’t want?

-Here’s a little snapshot summary of the different ways you can establish wildflowers into your garden and when is the best time of year to be doing it.
+Here’s a little snapshot summary of the different ways you can get wildflowers in your garden and when is the best time of year to be doing it.

 Then there are the perennials that mainly reproduce by growing new shoots from their roots.
 Stinging nettles are the prime example of this.

 When To Sow Wildflower Seed

 Poppies grow best when the seed falls onto disturbed ground